Thor110/UE2-UE4/README.md

 C:\umodel_win32

-Example directories you might enter when prompted by theSWRC-UE4 script. - "swrc-ue4-release.bat"
+Example directories you might enter when prompted by the SWRC-UE4 script. - "swrc-ue4-release.bat"

 C:\SWRC